Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Preliminaries

-In regard to the time complexity of $k$-tape deterministic (or, nondeterministic) Turing machine and that of single-tape deterministic (or, nondeterministic) Turing machine, we quote the following useful Lemma, extracted from \cite{AHU74} (see Lemma 10.1 and Corollary 1 to Lemma 10.1 in \cite{AHU74}), which play important roles in the following context:
+Regarding the time complexity of $k$-tape deterministic (or, nondeterministic) Turing machines versus single-tape deterministic (or, nondeterministic) Turing machines, we quote the following useful lemma extracted from \cite{AHU74} (see Lemma 10.1 and Corollary 1 to Lemma 10.1 in \cite{AHU74}), which will play an important role in the sequel:

 \begin{lemma}[Lemma 10.1 in \cite{AHU74}] If $L$ is accepted by a $k$-tape nondeterministic $T(n)$ time-bounded Turing machine, then $L$ is accepted by a single-tape nondeterministic $O(T^2(n))$ time-bounded Turing machine.\Q.E.D \end{lemma}